Kei Truck & Kei Car Laws in Oregon (2026)

 Required Documentation: Similar to current requirements, plus proof the vehicle meets the 25-year age requirement and kei truck specifications.

-On-Road Plates: You would receive standard Oregon license plates valid for roads with speed limits of 65 mph or lower.
+On road Plates: You would receive standard Oregon license plates valid for roads with speed limits of 65 mph or lower.

 DEQ Emissions: If you live in a DEQ testing area (Portland metro, Medway, and others), your kei truck would need to pass Oregon's emissions test.
 Vehicles 20+ years old are typically exempt in many counties, which would cover most importable kei trucks.